aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

     outcome of the request is still pending.
 The client may retry the request to retrieve the result of the request.
 The DPA will return REQUEST_QUEUED to requests that arrive before processing of the original request has completed.
+1. UNKNOWN_APP = 8.
+The CPID endpoint received a request from an unknown application.
+1. USER_ROAMING = 9.
+The CPID endpoint or the DPA received a request for a user that is currently roaming.
+1. USER_OPT_OUT = 10.
+User has not opted in the program.

 Otherwise, the DPA returns a 200 OK.
 We note that these `cause` values are used for all responses.